Last Updated on October 1, 2021

 Why not just use another anxiety medication?
 The problem is that some of the most effective medications come with a lot of baggage: benzodiazepines like Valium and Xanax can produce dependence and have significant withdrawal symptoms.
 SSRI’s (selective serotonin reuptake inhibitors) like Prozac and Zoloft can produce weight gain and, curiously, have not been shown to be useful in alcohol-dependent anxious patients.

 Gabapentin, on the other hand, is a safe option for most people.
-One study found that it had no serious adverse effects.
-Another study echoed these findings.
+One study2 found that it had no serious adverse effects.
+Another study3 echoed these findings.
 But patience is key: Gabapentin works by remodeling your neurons’ synapses, which takes time.
 Dr. John Mendelson, Chief Medical Officer of Ria Health, says that he typically waits at least one month before determining the drug’s effectiveness.

 Gabapentin and Alcohol Addiction